rollator3000/BWM-Article/README.md

     - Based on the resulting data, the various approaches can be evaluated then

 #### [3] 02_Complete_Case_Approach.R
-    - Evaluate the Complete-Case approach on data with BWM
+    - Evaluate the Complete-Case approach on the data with BWM
+    - Results are stored in 'Docs/Evaluation_Results/CC_Approach'

 ## Folder-Structure
 ```